 This article is to help guide you in how to take Chinese herbs when prescribed in granule form.
 Some of these tips are also applicable to Chinese raw herb formulations.

-At Dantian Health I prescribed herbal formulas in granulated form.
+At Dantian Health Chinese Herbal Medicine clinic in Melbourne I prescribed herbal formulas in granulated form.
 Granulated herbs are first decocted to extract their active ingredients.
-They are then combined with a starch such as
+They are then combined with a starch such as potato or corn starch.

 This is a modern method of taking Chinese Herbal medicine.
 Whilst not as powerful as taking a raw herb decoction, it is much more convenient.